ilhaan/kubeCDN/externalDNS/readme.md

 Follow instructions below to setup and test ExternalDNS.
 Make sure to add IAM role as described in references section before following steps below.

-1. Update `--domain-filter` argument in `externaldns,yaml` and then run:
+1. Update `--domain-filter` argument in `externaldns.yaml` and then run:
 ```kubectl apply -f externaldns.yaml```
 2. Similarly, update `annoations` in `testservice.yaml` and run:
 ```kubectl apply -f testservice.yaml```